humdrum-tools/humdrum-documentation/guide/ch12/index.md

 a particular input contains only a specified type of information.
 For example, the lower-case letter \``r`\' represents a rest in the [`**kern`](/rep/kern) representation.
-If we wish to determine which sonorities contain rests, we might want to use **grep** to search for this letter.
+If we wish to determine which sonorities contain rests, we might want to use <span class="unix">grep</span>
+to search for this letter.
 However, the input might contain other Humdrum interpretations (such as `**text`) where the presence of the letter \``r`\' does not signify a rest.
 We can ensure that our search is